-- A minimum acceptable price for most surplus items can be shown on the Disposal Request when the owning department initiates it.
+- A minimum acceptable price for most surplus items can be shown on the SPR or CASPR form when the owning department initiates it.
 This price will be used as a guide for disposition.

 - Do not send or take items to Central Stores without approval.
-Central Stores will normally have the items picked up by Special Services as space becomes available.
+Central Stores will normally have the items picked up by Special Services as time allows.

 - If an item cannot be sold and Central Stores is not able to dispose of the item through our normal on-campus scrap removal service, recycling program or donation, the owning department may be responsible for that disposal cost.